-The Academic Upgrading program offers an individualized approach to learning and prepares students to meet their educational, apprenticeship, and/or employment goals.
+The Academic Upgrading program offers an individualized approach to learning and prepares students to meet their educational, apprenticeship and/or employment goals.
 The program focuses on upgrading mathematics, communications, biology, chemistry, physics and computer skills.
-Following the completion of the preparatory courses, students can gain direct entry into post-secondary programs and apprenticeships, and/or earn their ACE Certificate.
+Following the completion of the preparatory courses, students can gain direct entry into postsecondary programs and apprenticeships, and/or earn their ACE Certificate.

 Recognition Day is a highlight of the academic year as Confederation College showcases the accomplishments, dedication and success of these learners who are from Thunder Bay and throughout the region.
 A number of awards, certificates and bursaries were presented along with academic achievement and leadership awards.

 Confederation College has been serving the citizens of northwestern Ontario since 1967 meeting the educational needs of students in a catchment area of some 550,000 square kilometres.
 Along with its main campus in Thunder Bay, Confederation College has eight regional sites located in Dryden, Fort Frances, Geraldton, Kenora, Marathon, Sioux Lookout, Red Lake and Wawa.

 Confederation College delivers exceptional education and training to an average of 6,500 combined full- and part-time students per year and currently has a total of 850 full- and part-time employees.
 Confederation’s regional economic impact and contribution is valued at $643.4 million annually.